-There's a music festival in Germany every summer that is my Spring Break, Christmas, and Mardi Gras all rolled into one.
+I go to a lot of goth/industrial music festivals, which generally means Europe.
+There's one in Germany every summer that is my Spring Break, Christmas, and Mardi Gras all rolled into one.

 I tell stories well, both because I've had a pretty interesting life and because I know how to keep a listener engaged.